Check other networks

 O2 has it has only recently announced the Oppo Reno 5G and Huawei Mate 20 X have joined its range of Xiaomi and Samsung phones.

-The landscape for 5G phones will be significantly different as we move into 2020, so expect there to be lots of new phone launches as well as announcements at Mobile World Congress in February - and beyond.
+The landscape for 5G phones will be significantly different as 2020 goes on, so expect there to be lots of new phone launches as well as announcements at Mobile World Congress in late February - and beyond.

 Huawei Mate 20 X 5G